jmsteinw/jmsteinw.github.io/_posts/2015-3-15-Faculty-Salaries.md

 As you can see in the code, FIN = Finance, COMP = Computer Science, METEO = Meteorology, STAT = Statistics, and ENG = English.
 My current field, Meteorology, falls somewhere in between Computer Science and Statistics (the two main branches of Data Science).
 Finance sure pays a lot, while English not quite as much.

-Our last step for finishing with R is to output our final numeric dataframe and save it as a .csv, where Python will take over for the machine learning portion of this notebook.
+Our last step for finishing with R is to output our final numeric dataframe and save it as a .csv, where Python will take over for the machine learning portion of this post.
 We are going to save two different dataframes.
 The first will be our numeric frame, while the second will be a lookup table we can create easily for Python.
 This will come in handy later when we implement our machine learning algorithm.

 ```r
 %%R